How far would you go to save your life?

 Bring The Mutant Diaries: Unzipping My Genes to your event.
 The show can be performed in almost any venue.
 Below are the specs I prefer, but I’m flexible.
 Let’s talk!

 - STAGE: A sturdy, well lit stage or performance area large enough to hold and walk around a piano.

-- SET: If outside the Seattle area, you’ll need to provide a piano in good tune and working condition (I can assist in locating inexpensive rentals) and a piano bench or adjustable height, armless seat.
+- SET: If outside the Seattle area, you’ll need to provide a piano in good tune and working condition and a piano bench or adjustable height, armless seat.

 - LIGHTING: No special lighting needed, but it works best if the stage area is brightly lit from the front.
 (Performances in hotel ballrooms: it’s best to supplement the overhead lighting with a free-standing stage light, especially for large groups).

 - SOUND: The show must balance voice and piano.
 I provide my own wireless, over-the-ear mic.
-Outside the Seattle area, you’ll need to provide a sound system with at least two adjustable inputs.
+Outside the Seattle area, you’ll need to provide a sound system with two adjustable inputs.

 Interested?
 Contact me to learn more or book the show.